anc5c07/anc5c07-site/_posts/2023-04-26-jointmeeting.md

 They are seeking a Class B Retail license (to sell alcohol as part of grocery operations) and a Class C Tavern license (to serve alcohol in the basement event space).
 I'll share the ABCA placard here once it's posted.
 Aurora Market has voluntarily offered their existing [Settlement Agreement](https://abca.dc.gov/page/settlement-agreements) (SA) as a template ([it can be read here](https://abca.dc.gov/sites/default/files/dc/sites/abra/publication/attachments/500%20Irving%20Street%20NW%20-%203%201%202023.pdf)), and is also seeking approval for a [Stipulated License](https://abca.dc.gov/page/stipulated-licenses) (SL) to begin operating with ANC approval before they have their final licensing.

+If folks have suggestions for the Aurora Market Settlement Agreement, reach out to myself (5c07@anc.dc.gov) or Commissioner Piekara (5b06@anc.dc.gov) by roughly May 10th.
+{: .notice--danger}

 ### ABCA/ANC processes
 An alcohol license [can be protested](https://abca.dc.gov/page/license-protests) by:
-- "an affected ANC" (in this case, 5B for sure and probably also 5C.
-Seeking clarity.)
+- the containing ANC or one within 600 feet (in this case, 5B or 5C)
 - a duly registered civic group covering the area
 - an adjacent property owner
 - a group of no fewer than five nearby residents

 Interplay of events in the case of a Stipulated License and voluntary Settlement Agreement:
-- Once a stipulated license is approved by "the" affected ANC (presumably only 5B; seeking clarity), the business can begin licensed operations.
+- Once a stipulated license is approved by the containing ANC (5B), the business can begin licensed operations.
 - If a protest by one of the above parties with standing is entered, the business can no longer operate on the Stipulated License.
-- Once a Settlement Agreement is approved by "an" affected ANC, that last category of residents is no longer eligible to protest.
+- Once a Settlement Agreement is approved by an affected ANC, that last category of residents is no longer eligible to protest, but other parties still can; other parties joining the agreement further reduces the chance of protest.

 It is likely that both the SL and SA will be voted on by 5B on 5/17, and that 5C will likely vote on the SA that same evening.
 Aurora Market should be able to operate as a grocer without active alcohol operations throughout this process, though there can certainly be business challenges associated with the lack of some business functions/revenue related to alcohol.